 Krokus spawned a few remarkable records in their early days.
-Names like Pay It In Metal, Hardware, Metal Rendez-Vous (with which yours truly felt the vampire pull of this band) come to mind.
-And sweaty, rocky concerts in “the pit” come back to memory.
+Names like Pay It In Metal, Hardware, Metal Rendez-Vous still resound to this day.
+The latter caused this vampire pull towards this band for yours truly, by the way.
+And makes sweaty, rocky concerts in “the pit” come back to memory.

-The disc also features its very own epic spicy stories: For instance, Chris Von Rohr got himself fired from Krokus later in 1983.
-Or it was his loose mouth and some Machiavellian machinations from management that led to his demise at that time.
+The disc also features its very own epic and spicy stories: For instance, Chris Von Rohr got himself fired from Krokus later in 1983.
+Or it was his loose mouth, and some Machiavellian machinations from management that led to his demise at that time.

 The change from the somewhat laid back, mid-tempo riffing now all of a sudden went by the board.
 And got replaced by a technically much more refined guitar work.
 The pace for that track list gained a lot steam and displays REAL power songs.
 I reckon the change to a harder, faster delivery is partly due to their one-time producer Tom Allom (also called The Colonel), best known for his long involvement with Judas Priest.
 Tom of course did many other outstanding bands too, like Def Leppard, Black Sabbath and odd ones like Strawbs (forsooth, not metal that).

-In the end, his influences seemed to be such that their sound now was way more metal than ever before and for sure much less AC/DC.
+In the end, his influences seemed to be such that their sound now was way more metal than ever before, and for sure much less AC/DC.
 But whatever the reason for the boost, the effect was and still is outstanding.

 And as a result, Headhunter is one of the records heaping less guilt on the Swiss band Krokus on being an AC/DC sound-alike.
 So this record really is an outstanding one in this respect.
-You will still find some similarity, thought.
+You will still find some similarity, though.
 But compared to other albums of theirs, the extent of the damage considerably lessens.
-And never forget, their own style and Marc‘s voice really lends itself to this belief.
+And never forget, their own style and Storace‘s voice really lends itself to this belief.
 Unlike other records – of course – like their latest disc Dirty Dynamite, where they really knocked themselves out in Bon Scott-ism.
 And this in turn knocked a few stars off their rating.

 Back in the ’70s and especially in the US, which – commercially – must have been an enormous setback.
 As the lore goes, Headhunter saw the light of day to win back this market and especially got us the rock ballad Screaming in the Night for that purpose.
 But more to that later.

 He had and still has a reach today that will make many other metal fronts appear pale by comparison.
 An absolutely stellar start to a totally metal album.
 Then Eat the Rich and Ready to Burn both still living on the A side, follow in this rocky path to glory with full tilt.
-Typical Krokus fare with an energy not quite known before.
+Typical Krokus, fare with an energy not quite known before.

 No. Okay, it is actually mainstream, but this is exactly its downfall.
 In my book the track does not qualify as a decent rock ballad, it is so overgrown with moldy cheese.
 And the lyrics on that one: Well, let’s not go there.
 Pretty much the only negative on this very speedy and powerful metal album.

 ‘Cause Headhunter takes off in the second half – the B side – full steam with Night Wolf.
 This one is like enjoying a second lead track.
 And the disc will not let up.
 Moving through to Stayed Awake All Night with a most astonishing mid-section.
 Now, what really knocked me flat is the rocker Russian Winter at the very end of the album.
 This one would have qualified for a starter.
 But hey, great news to have a kicker occupy what used to be the knacker’s yard for leftover fillers.
 Stellar!

-The style came away from the mid-tempo fare the band served us with and had a go at us much more aggressively than ever before.
+The style came away from the mid-tempo fare the band served us with, and had a go at us much more aggressively than ever before.
 And the effect was truly remarkable, with rock hard tracks that still resonate to this day.
-In truth, they tried to reproduce this spirit recently and to an extent succeeded.
+In truth, they tried to reproduce this spirit recently, and – to an extent – succeeded.
 However, this never reached the heights of this old record.

 And this is why this record made it onto the Old’n’Tasty series as well.
 Good stuff.